Ecologies of resilience

 What is ecology?

-An ecology in the natural world is a self-sustaining and mutually dependent system.
+In the natural world, an ecology is a self-sustaining and mutually dependent system.

 When one element of an ecology is disrupted, it has consequences for all the others.
 The most dramatic example of this is climate change.